 Rosa Molina was a school teacher in El Salvador for 13 years before coming the US.
 She attended the National University of El Salvador and received her Masters degree in Education.
 Rosa served as the Director for Latinos for Political Empowerment in 1997 and began work with with PLAN in 1998.
 She started the Citizenship Program for PLAN in 2001, and teaches citizenship classes and educates Latino immigrants on the political process via education and Get Out the Vote (GOTV) efforts.

 Stacey Shinn, Jan Gilbert Social Justice Fellow at PLAN.
 Stacey started with PLAN as a Master of Social Work intern, working with Jan Gilbert at the legislature and heading up our mining accountability work in Northern Nevada.
-Stacey recently graduated from the University of Nevada, Reno with her MSW in social work and in June of 2012 she will start as a PLAN employee taking over Jan’s legislative duties.
+Stacey graduated from the University of Nevada, Reno with her Masters of Social Work and in June of 2012 official took over Jan’s legislative duties as PLAN’s lobbyist.

 Laura Martin is PLAN’s associate director.
 She coordinates and executes the communications plan for the organization and each PLAN program, supervises staff and ensures smooth implementation of PLAN programing in southern Nevada.
 She is graduate of Colorado State University with a strong background in social and racial justice issues and community organizing.
 Laura serves on the board of the Nevada Youth Network, executive board member of the Sierra Club in Nevada, and is a member of the National Coalition of 100 Black Women, Nevada Chapter.
 For media inquiries: email@example.com

 Aurelio “AJ” Buhay is PLAN’s field director.
 AJ is an Air Force Veteran and native of Texas.
 He immigrated to the United States from the Philippines.
 AJ manages PLAN’s payday lending and Clean Power Plan campaign and manages our civic engagement activities.